Integrations Overview

 Connecting integrations

-See the Tools page for the full walkthrough: browsing the catalog, one-click OAuth, custom OAuth apps, API-key setup, managing multiple accounts, and setting per-action guardrails.
+See the Tools page for the full walkthrough: browsing the catalog, one-click OAuth, hosted or custom credentials, managing multiple accounts, and setting per-action guardrails.
+Beyond the official catalog, admins can also add custom MCP servers.

 For the full list of supported services, see Official Integrations.